oktadev/okta-blog/_source/_posts/2022-07-19-angular-security-csrf.md

 ```

 ## Learn more about CSRF and creating applications using Angular
-Watch for the next post in this series as we dive into Cross-Site Scripting (XSS) and learn how Angular's built-in security mechanisms protect us.
+Watch for the fourth and final post in this series, as we dive into Cross-Site Scripting (XSS) and learn how Angular's built-in security mechanisms protect us.

 |Posts in the SPA web security series|
 | --- |